michaelliao/git-push-action/README.md

 # git-push-action

-Execute classic `git push` to any remote git repository to keep automatically sync from GitHub repository to third-party.
+The `git-push-action` is a GitHub Action designed to synchronize GitHub repositories with one or more remote Git repositories.
+This action executes standard Git push operations to automatically keep third-party repositories in sync with your GitHub repository.

 ## Usage